tungto/natours-app/README.md

 - On DEVELOPMENT ENVIRONMENT we just need to log the error and send response with: status, message, error, stack
-- On PRODUCTION ENVIRONMENT we treat the errors differently due to their types -- If operational, trusted error => log the error then send it to client -- If programming, unknown error => don't leak the details, log the error then send a generic message
+- On PRODUCTION ENVIRONMENT we treat the errors differently due to their types

+  - If operational, trusted error => log the error then send it to client
+  - If programming, unknown error => don't leak the details, log the error then send a generic message

 #### Handling Unhandled Routes

 - CUSTOM ERROR-HANDLING MIDDLEWARE NEED TO HAVE 4 ARGUMENTS: (err, req, res, next), If not, it won't fire
 - [Express error-handling middleware is not being called](https://stackoverflow.com/questions/29700005/express-4-middleware-error-handler-not-being-called)

-# MONGODB - MONGOOSE
+# MongoDB - Mongoose

 1. [Mongoose Virtuals](https://mongoosejs.com/docs/tutorials/virtuals.html#mongoose-virtuals)